microsoft/pxt/docs/translate/markdown.md

 ### Emojis and icons

 Emojis and icons can be present in the markdown as well.
 Some of them will appear as actual images.
-Others will have code:
+Others will have a code:

 ```
 :id card: